 The Franklin Ctr. decision demonstrates the broad nature of the duty to defend.
 That duty requires insurers to provide a defense when the allegations against an insured fall within the policy's coverage.
-To avoid defending, the insurer must show that it is clear that it would never be liable under the policy for a judgment against the insured.
+To avoid its defense obligation, the insurer must show that under no set of circumstances could it become liable under the policy for a judgment against the insured.
 So, if there is an ambiguity about whether a policy applies, the insurer must defend.
 Therefore, when faced with any type of litigation, policyholders should remain mindful of their insurers' broad duty to defend and carefully inspect any potentially applicable insurance policies.

-Further, with businesses increasing their use of websites as well as Twitter and other social media to publicize their activities, the decision makes clear that coverage for liability arising out of such publications is not necessarily barred by exclusions for policyholders in the publication business.
+Further, with businesses increasing their use of Web sites as well as Twitter and other social media to publicize their activities, the decision makes clear that coverage for liability arising out of such publications is not necessarily barred by exclusions for policyholders in the publication business.
 Companies publicizing their business on the Internet may still be able to rely upon their advertising injury coverage.